Overview

 Trains

-The Scottish franchise fleet of 350 trains is now fully compliant with PRM-TSI (Persons with Reduced Mobility – Technical Specifications for Interoperability) as required by the UK legislation.
+The Scottish franchise fleet of 350 trains is now fully compliant with PRM-NTSN (Persons with Reduced Mobility - National Technical Specification Notice) as required by the UK legislation.
 This provides two dedicated wheelchair spaces per train, audible and visual information on train and call for aid systems on board.

 ScotRail class 385 is fully accessible and incorporates a new design of tip up table installed for wheelchair users, accessible toilet includes extra features such as privacy opening of automatic toilet door which allows companion to enter without it fully opening.

-Additionally the class 380 fleet internal refresh is underway, including fitting of priority seats “jelly baby” covers, with the full programme anticipated for completion by August 2021.
+Additionally the class 380 fleet underwent an internal refresh, including fitting of priority seats “jelly baby” covers.

 ScotRail provides details of Scottish stations and train services and their level of accessibility.
 Information on ScotRail's services for disabled people is available in their Accessible Travel Policy.